 Keeping all of this in mind when running ad studies can easily get overwhelming, and misunderstanding statistical significance is common even in science.
 This is exactly why we ask you to define the smallest interesting difference already when creating an ad study: it allows us to give you more understandable results.
 If the smallest interesting difference had been 10% in the example above, you would see a recommendation to continue the ad study because given the data so far it is possible that there is a difference larger than 10%.
 On the other hand, if the smallest interesting difference had been 40%, you would see a recommendation to stop the ad study because it is unlikely that there is a difference larger than 40%.

 Adding and removing campaigns or ad sets in active ad study

 It is possible to add and remove campaigns and ad sets from active ad study cells.
 Pay special attention when doing these changes, so that you do not accidentally harm your ad study results.

 Remove/add campaigns to an active ad study when you want to:

 - add an entirely new campaign to an ad study (e.g. you're running a lift study with all your campaigns and want to launch a new campaign).

-- fix an ad study if you do a mistake when creating it
+- fix an ad study if you made a mistake when creating it.